backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/102 AWS DVA Index.md

 - For *logging*:
 	- For *each lambda a log group* is created.
 	- The logs are then grouped into streams.
 We can find the logs if we go inside a particular stream.
+- **Best Practices**:
+	- *Perform heavy-duty work outside of your function handler*
+		- Connect to databases outside of your function handler
+		- Initialise the AWS SDK outside of your function handler
+		- Pull in dependencies or datasets outside of your function handler
+	- Use *environment variables* for:
+		- Database Connection Strings, S3 bucket, etc... don't put these values in your code
+		- Passwords, sensitive values, etc can be encrypted using KMS
+	- *Minimise your deployment package size to its runtime necessities*
+		- Break down the function if need be
+		- Remember the AWS Lambda limits
+		- *Use Layers* where necessary
+- **Avoid using recursive code, never have a Lambda function call itself**.
+This can become very expensive.

+## DynamoDB

 ## Miscellaneous
 - Typical 3 tier architecture